Sadikasadhi/.net-technology/README.md

 ![image](https://user-images.githubusercontent.com/97940468/154636745-5306d598-cfcf-4a34-9ad7-a2719a0f22b5.png)
 <br>

-6.C# Program to implement principle of Delegates(Converting input string to uppercase first, last and entire string).<br>
+13. C# program to implement principle of Delegates(Converting input string to uppercase first, last and entire string).<br>
 using System;

 namespace Exercises